 This 3 years long EuropeAid/134863/C/ACT/MULTI project is lead by Italian NGO C.I.E.S.
 Onlus, in cooperation with partners from Italy, Spain, Portugal, Bulgaria, Germany, Slovenia, Slovakia, Estonia, Greece, Hungary.

-We work to raise awareness among EU citizens on development cooperation, EYD 2015 issues and critical understanding of interdependencies in the world – through online tools and social networks, teacher trainings and educational materials.
-Project aims to increase capacity of CSOs for advocacy on development co-operation issues, and for more effective information and communication on ecological subjects at a EU level.
+We work to raise awareness among EU citizens on development cooperation, EYD 2015 issues and critical understanding of interdependencies in the world – through online tools and social networks, teacher trainings, and educational materials.
+The project aims to increase capacity of CSOs for advocacy on development co-operation issues, and for more effective information and communication on ecological subjects at a EU level.